JoshData/semweb-dotnet/README.txt

 then sparql-core.dll and the IKVM assemblies in the bin directory.

-If you include the MySQL and SQLite .cs files, you'll need to reference Mono's ByteFx and Sqlite Client assemblies (see www.mono-project.com).
+If you include the MySQL and SQLite .cs files, you'll need to reference MySQL's MySql.Data.dll and Sqlite Client assemblies (see www.mono-project.com).
 Otherwise just leave out those .cs files.
+Put MySql.Data.dll in a "lib" directory within the SemWeb directory.

 IMPORTED FILES FROM OTHER PROJECTS & CREDITS
 --------------------------------------------